isabella232/livefyre.en/help/t_create_your_social_apps/t_create_a_microsoft_live_id_app_for_use_with_livefyre_identity.md

 >1.
 In **[!UICONTROL  Livefyre Integration Settings Livefyre Identity Microsoft Live]**, switch the **[!UICONTROL  Enable Microsoft Live Login]** toggle to **[!UICONTROL  On]**.
 >1.
 Enter the Microsoft Live Client ID and Microsoft Live Client Secret.
 >1.
 Click **[!UICONTROL  Save Settings]**.
+>When complete,Microsoft Live Identity’s app details page will list the app’s Client ID (Consumer Key) and Client Secret (Consumer Secret) for use in Studio’s Integration Settings page.